tariq-c-dev/Pip-GUI/README.md

 Despite how this is targeted at novice and Windows users, "double-clickable" binary versions are not available yet.
 Not to worry, they will be coming soon!

+For your information: Pip GUI will install additional dependcies tkinter and pypisearch for interface and search functionality.

 Enjoy this software